lpasqualette/portfolioPHDI/README.md

 + The dependence on fossil fuels must be decreased through the expansion of sustainable energy sources, such as wind, solar and ocean energy.

 + The PHDI should be the core metric when evaluating the development of a country.
-Our relation to the environment is vital to a long-term and sustainable development of the planet and current societies.
+Our relationship to the environment is vital for a long-term and sustainable development of the planet and its societies.